Thionazin/Website/README.md

 # Website
-A personal website made to help me learn more about creating websites.
+A website made with Bootstrap 4 and W3CSS.

 https://www.styrene.xyz